 I used to think those people walking around the airport carrying head pillows were dorks.
 Turns out, they’re GENIUSES.
 AND I own at least 5 head pillows now.
 SO yeah.
 Shame on me.

 I prefer the ones that feel like velvet, but honestly, they’re all game-changing.
 If you’re literally nodding as you attempt to nod off, a Head Pillow will ensure your head stays cradled securely in place.
 You can also use them basically any way you wish to make a comfy, squishy pillow for yourself.
 I love mine and it keeps me from being in SERIOUS neck or back pain if I fall asleep on my flight!
+You can easily find the best one for yourself too, just by looking on Buyers Impact at the many reviews they provide.
+This way you’ll be provided with the best comfort and won’t have to worry about getting a nasty cramp in your neck during the flight.

 SOMETIMES you land and realize as you turn on the hotel room shower, that you forgot one of the most important things… a razor!
 And I get it.
 You had a lot on your mind and they’re normally hard to find amongst all the other bathroom looking toiletries.